Savage Bingham & Garfield Railroad

 During the mid 1990s the company made a further decision to reorganize into three customer-focused industry units: Coal and Coke Services, Power Generation Services, and Industrial and Rail Services.

 Since 1995, Savage has owned and operated the Savage Coal Terminal, located four miles south of Price, Utah.
 Previously known as C. V. Spur Coal Processing and Loadout Facility, the loadout was built by Utah Power & Light Co. in (?), and sold in August 1984 to Beaver Creek Coal Company, subsequently Mountain Coal Company.
 Savage took over the 154-acre facility in July 1995.
-Although the loadout has a stated capacity of eight million tons per year, it typically handles about three million tons of coal per year. (source)
+Although the loadout has a stated capacity of eight million tons per year, it typically handles about three million tons of coal per year. (documents on file at Utah Office of Oil, Gas and Mining)

 In 1997 Savage Industries acquired 11 Conrail Corporation Flexi-Flo facilities in the northeastern and midwestern United States.
 This acquisition gave Savage a network of 26 rail transfer terminals in 14 states, relieving Conrail of the need to operate its own rail-to-truck and truck-to-rail transloading facilities.
 By 1997, Savage had been in business for 50 years, and had facilities in 22 states.
 "We are the largest over-the-road coal transporter in the United States, and much of the coal is handled in conjunction with transloading activities," according to Robin K. Davidson, director of marketing and business development for the industrial and rail services unit at Savage.
 "We transported approximately 40 million tons of bulk commodities in 1997, and coal accounted for a majority of our volume."